Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Experiment

-The online experiments have lasted for four months, and our algorithm serves several scenarios with different traffic volumes.
-The total number of items for recommendation is around 100 million.
-We use seven categorical features in this section, including item ID, coarse-grained and fine-grained category IDs, seller ID, seller category, brand ID, and gender preference as the item features to encode.
-We will explore in later subsections features of complex data types that are more expensive to encode.
-We describe details such as the encoders and hyper-parameters in the supplementary material.
+The online experiments have lasted for at least four months, and our algorithm serves several scenarios with different traffic volumes.
+Details can be found in the Appendix.
+The total number of items is around 100 million.
+We use the queue-based implementation without caching in this subsection, and we will explore settings where encoding is expensive and requires caching in Subsection~\ref{sec:u2u}.

-\subsubsection{The Debiasing Effect in Large-scale Production Environments}
+\subsubsection{The Debiasing Effect in Large-Scale Production Environments}

 To examine the debiasing effects of CLRec, we first conduct offline experiments and compare CLRec with sampled softmax.
-We report the aggregated diversity~\cite{diversity_aggregate} in Table~\ref{exp-aggdiversity}, and the distributions of the recommended items resulted from the different losses in Figure~\ref{fig:fairness}.
+We report the aggregated diversity~\citep{diversity_aggregate} in Table~\ref{exp-aggdiversity}, and the distributions of the recommended items resulted from the different losses in Figure~\ref{fig:fairness}.

 Table \ref{exp-aggdiversity} shows that \methodname has an over $2\times$ improvement on aggregated diversity.
 We see from Figure \ref{fig:fairness} that, sampled softmax tends to faithfully fit the distribution of the training data.
-CLRec, however, learns a quite different distribution, which shifts towards the under-recommended items.
-These results suggest that CLRec does result in a fairer algorithm that alleviates the ``rich-get-richer'' phenomena.
+CLRec, however, learns a relatively different distribution, which shifts towards the under-explored items and alleviates the Matthew effect.

-This debiasing effect not only leads to a fairer system, but also contributes to a significant improvement regarding the online performance.
+Bias reduction not only leads to a fairer system, but also contributes to a significant improvement regarding the online performance.
 In Table~\ref{exp-sampling}, we compare \methodname with other sampling alternatives using the same implementation of the encoders.
-Details of the alternative methods can be found in the supplemental material.
+Details of the alternative methods are in the Appendix.
 We observe that negative sampling~\cite{w2v}, including its variant~\cite{pinterest} that makes the instances in a batch share the same large set of negative samples, does not perform well in our settings.
-CLRec's improvement over sampled-softmax~\cite{sampledsoftmax,sampledsoftmax_raw} w.r.t.\ the offline metric HitRate@50 is negliable.
-However, CLRec achieves significant improvement regarding the click-through rate (CTR) online.
-This indicates that there exists discrepancy between the offline metric and online performance, possibly because the offline metric fails to take the data bias into account.
+CLRec's improvement over sampled-softmax~\cite{sampledsoftmax,sampledsoftmax_raw} w.r.t.\ the offline metric HitRate@50 is negligible.
+However, CLRec achieves significant improvement regarding the click-through rate (CTR) online, which indicates that there exists discrepancy between the offline metric and the online performance.